Prince Harry in Apple Plus show: I used drugs, alcohol to cope with Diana's death

-Prince Harry, the Duke of Sussex, isn't done sharing the struggles he faced behind the facade of royal life.
+Prince Harry, Duke of Sussex, isn't done sharing his struggles.
 On Friday, Harry's TV series about mental health, The Me You Can't See, debuted on Apple TV Plus.
-In it, Harry speaks with Oprah Winfrey about how he fought to cope with Princess Diana's death in 1997, and said he turned to drugs and alcohol to try and cope.
+In it, Harry tells Oprah Winfrey about how he fought to cope with Princess Diana's death in 1997, saying he turned to drugs and alcohol to try and cope.

-"I was willing to drink, I was willing to take drugs, I was willing to try and do the things that made me feel less like I was feeling," Harry said in the series.
+"I was willing to drink, I was willing to take drugs, I was willing to try and do the things that made me feel less like I was feeling," Harry said.

-He called his life between ages 23 and 32 "a nightmare time in my life," citing anxiety and panic attacks.
-He said he would drink to excess not because he liked it, but "because I was trying to mask something."
+He called the years between ages 23 and 32 "a nightmare time in my life," citing anxiety and panic attacks.
+He said he would drink to excess not because he liked to, but "because I was trying to mask something."

 Although Harry rarely directly mentions members of the royal family, in the series he spoke about his father, Prince Charles, heir to the British throne.
 His father did not talk about Diana's death, he said, expecting him to simply deal with the press attention and other problems Harry faced.